National Debt Relief Review: How Does It Work?

 This is all part of the plan as National Debt Relief will then step in and negotiate with the lenders and creditors in order to reduce the payments.
 Since the borrower has stopped paying the debt, it’s possible and likely for the lender to agree to taking a reduced amount instead of risking no more payments at all.

-Timeframe, Savings, and Cost
+A Review of Timeframe, Savings, and Cost with NDR

 In 2010, the Federal Trade Commission made it illegal for debt settlement companies to charge upfront fees so this fee will only be collected when the debt is settled.
 Even when factoring in the fees, National Debt Relief claims that their clients save around 30% of their debt once they have completed all payments.